 The programme is campus-based, with approximately 85% of the programme delivered on campus.
-NURS1002 (15 credits in year one) is delivered entirely online, supported by an elearning package, utilising both synchronous and asynchronous approaches.

-Whilst in placement, students will be expected to attend placement for 37.5 hours per week, experiencing the full range of hours expected of Registered Nurses.
-All practice learning hours, including simulated learning must be formally recorded and signed for.
+Whilst in placement, full-time students will be expected to attend placement for 37.5 hours per week, with part-time students (apprenticeship route only) expected to attend placement 28-29 hours per week, experiencing the full range of hours expected of Registered Nurses.
+All placement hours are supernumerary.
+All practice learning hours, including simulated practice learning must be formally recorded and signed for.
+For part-time apprentices, as an employee, any remaining contracted hours will be 'on the job' learning in their place of employment.